What is yoga?

 - the three cycles of life- creation, preservation, and destruction

 It’s said chanting OM brings the mind of the person who chants under control and encourages a feeling of peace and rest.
-It is also a way to close the practice, inviting this sense of calmness and encouraging the practitioner to remember what they’ve been taught.
+It is also a way to close the practice, inviting this sense of calmness and encouraging the practitioner to remember what they’ve been taught and to continue about their day with this sense of calmness.